 | Mary Anne was built at Batavia in 1807.
 This was her second voyage bringing female convicts to New South Wales, the other being in 1816.
 She was the next convict ship to bring female convicts from England after the Providence.

 The women came from counties and cities in England and Scotland - Middlesex, Lancaster, London, Devon, Northumberland, Somerset, Stafford, Norfolk, Warwick, Surry, Cornwall, York, Berks, Chester, Cumberland, Salop, Oxford, Southampton, Hereford, Lincoln, Surrey, Edinburgh and Glasgow.

 They were brought into London and perhaps incarcerated in Newgate.
 Some were taken directly to the ship.

-The Mary Ann was engaged to transport female prisoners from England to New South Wales in 1821.
-By this time Elizabeth Fry and her fellow workers were not only attending Newgate prison in an effort to ameliorate prisoners' hardships but had also begun to visit convict ships.
-The
+By 1821 Elizabeth Fry and her fellow workers were not only attending Newgate prison in an effort to ameliorate prisoners' hardships but were also visiting convict ships.

 The women described above who arrived from Lancaster Castle may have included Elizabeth Anderson, Jane Bridge, Mary Campbell, Isabella Hammill, Esther Harrocks, Catherine Hilton, Mary Jackson, Margaret Kinchley, Mary Pimblott, Catherine Quinn, Mary Slater, Matilda Taylor, Elizabeth Whalley, Hannah Whiteley, Catherine Wilson and Elizabeth Worrell.
 Some of these women had been tried at Lancaster Assizes and sentenced to 14 years transportation for uttering forged notes.